-Lakeside gourmet restaurants, such as the Wai Waterfront, source the finest ingredients and prepare them to perfection.
+Lakeside gourmet restaurants, such as Public Kitchen & Bar, source the finest ingredients and prepare them to perfection.
 Their top chefs and waiting staff are drawn to Queenstown by the abundance of exceptional ingredients and the adventure-filled outdoor lifestyle.

 Or if you love lamb, Roaring Megs Restaurant is the place to go.
 If you’d like to increase your own kitchen skills while you’re here, you can book into classes at the Queenstown Resort College or the Ki Tao cooking school.

 A short drive northeast of Queenstown is the Gibbston Valley wine district.
 Friendly cellar door staff at wineries such as Waitiri Creek Wines will lead you through a tasting of beautifully crafted wines.
 Vineyard restaurants, like the one at Gibbston Valley Wines, offer fresh alfresco dining in summer and a warm fireside setting for superb winter lunches.

 Apart from stunning pinot noir, the specialties of this area include light, intense riesling and crisp, spicy pinot gris.
 To make the most of your time, get in touch with Appellation Central Wine Tours, Queenstown Wine Trail or It’s Wine Time for a personalised tour.